 All these areas are covered with vegetation that will sustain wildfire under certain weather conditions and promote destructive wildfires.
-The El Paso County area has experienced many wildfires in the past with the Waldo Canyon Fire in 20-12 and last summer the Black Forest Fire.
+The El Paso County area has experienced many wildfires in the past with the Waldo Canyon Fire in 2012 and June of 2013 the Black Forest Fire.
 Studies have revealed that historically large wildfires impact the Front Range on average of every 2-7 years.
 The vegetation that occupies the foothills, Ponderosa Pine and native grasses are fire-adapted species which thrive in fire environments.

 Urban sprawl and development in the wildlands has contributed to the ever increasing wildfire problem.
 It is our goal to work with our community as well as other local fire departments, citizens, local, state and federal agencies to mitigate and manage the wildfire danger in the Black Forst and surrounding areas.